-

 The online application allows you to save your work as you complete it and ensures fast, secure delivery to our office.

-b.
-Transfer credit was posted for previously completed courses from another college that were approved by EFDA faculty as equivalent to the required Madison College courses; or
+- You earned transfer credit for completing similar courses from another college that were approved by EFDA faculty as equivalent to the required Madison College courses.

 Additional Notes